 The application process outlined below in the Child Care Voucher Program Guidelines.
 A new application must be submitted for each benefit year.
 If employees change child care providers, a new application must be submitted.
 The monthly reimbursement process is outlined below in the Child Care Voucher Program Guidelines.
 In the case of two Loyola employee parents, voucher monies will be awarded to one employee parent on behalf of the family.

 The Internal Revenue Service determines the maximum allowance for dependent care assistance programs sponsored by employers.
-The combined total allowance is $5,000 per calendar year (not benefit plan year), per family and includes:
+The American Rescue Plan Act of 2021 (ARPA) increased the dependent care assistance limit for calendar year (not benefit plan year) 2021 to $10,500, per family and includes: